Hejnar Photo FM496RC2

 I tried the Hejnar Photo FM496RC2 clamp on three Manfrotto ball heads: 494RC2, 496RC2 and MH054M0.
 It worked perfectly on all three and was a vast improvement over the feeble RC2 implementation on the 494/496.
 Save for the 492 Micro Ball Head, the FM496RC2 should fit the entire Classic and 054 line of ball heads since they share the same stem design.

 It is likely the FM496RC2 also fits the 055 and 057 heads since Manfrotto's parts PDF show the double boss stem design.
 I was not able to borrow these heads and confirm compatibility.
 If you have a 055/057, email Hejnar Photo and they will confirm if the FM496RC2 fits or not.
 Hejnar was prompt and helpful when I emailed questions (shipping was prompt too!).

 Ultimately, the quality and size of the Hejnar clamp was best matched to the larger and better made 054 series magnesium ball head.
-However, if you already own a 496 or 498 series ball head, this clamp is still a great upgrade and an affordable path to Arca compatible Nirvana.
+However, if you already own a 496 or 498 series ball head, this clamp is still a great upgrade path to Arca compatible Nirvana.
 If $70 is too pricey for you, buy a Desmond clamp and boss adapter for about half the cost of the Hejnar.
 It's not as nice as the Hejnar but works fine.